MuskanEjaz/MuseForge/README.md

 ## ⚠️ Known Limitations

 - **Fabrication defence is structural, not semantic.** The gates catch invented numbers, invented credentials, dropped facts, empty paraphrase, prompt echo, wrong voice and wrong language.
 A fluent, plausible invention that uses no numbers and no credential words can still reach the review step — which is exactly why the creator must approve every item before publication.
 The human review is not a UX flourish; it is the last gate.
-- **The anchor and domain comparison is strongest for Latin-script output.** For Chinese, Japanese, Korean, Arabic-block and Russian output the number guard and the prompt constraints carry that load.
+- **The anchor and domain comparison is strongest for Latin-script output.** For Chinese, Japanese, Korean and Russian output the number guard and the prompt constraints carry that load.
 Extending anchor comparison to every script is a known next step.
 - **Data layer migration to COS is pending.** IBM Cloud Object Storage is provisioned, credentialled and verified with a passing round-trip, and `cos-storage.js` is in the repo; users, public portfolios and history currently run on Supabase with a local JSON fallback.
 - **Embedded PDF link extraction can fail on some documents** when the `pdfjs-dist` API and worker versions disagree; extraction falls back cleanly and the CV still parses.
 - **Docling is optional.** Without it, document understanding is weaker.